skyline-nine/beluga/README.md

 # beluga
-A device that can be used currently on windows but soon coming to Mac-os
+A device that can be used currently on windows And partialy supporting Mac-os

 # Usage